-- The Turning Point Attendance Program (TAP) helps young people who are in trouble with the law to build the skills and awareness they will need to reduce the risk of reoffending.
+- The Turning Point PATH Program (PATH) helps young people who are in trouble with the law to build the skills, awareness and supports they need to strengthen their life path and reduce the risk of reoffending.
 Group and individual services are offered on site at 95 Wellesley Street East, at probation offices in Toronto, and in the community, with flexible hours to meet client needs.
-Some examples of programming include anger management, victim empathy, SNAP-Youth Justice (Stop Now and Plan) for males, substance use education, girls’ programming, individual and family counselling, and employment and education support.
-Service typically lasts 3 to 6 months, and clients are welcome to reconnect with the program if they encounter challenges later or if they find themselves in crisis.
-Referrals to the TAP program usually come through probation services or another youth justice program.
+Some examples of programming include SNAP-Youth Justice (Stop Now and Plan) for males, Life PATH program, Girls PATH, Music PATH, counselling and trauma specific counselling.
+Service length and frequency can vary based on individual needs and young people are welcome to reconnect with the program if they encounter challenges later or if they find themselves in crisis.
+Referrals to the PATH Program usually come through youth court services or probation services.

 - The Youth Mental Health Court Worker Program (YMHCW) serves youth who have been charged and are required to appear at court.
 Services are offered at 311 Jarvis St. and in the community, with flexible hours to meet client needs.
 The program is a voluntary short-term assessment and planning service for youth and the courts.
 The YMHCW plays a central role in the Community Youth Court, a specialized youth court at 311 Jarvis Street focused on mental health and addiction issues.
 It is not a trial court, but rather a problem-solving court.
 Youth work with the court team to develop a creative, individualized plan focusing on the client’s mental health and substance needs and the offending behaviour that brought them into conflict with the law.

-- The Toronto Mental Health Collaborative (THMC) is a partnership with Central Toronto Youth Services (CTYS) and offers specialized assessment and counselling support to youth who are working with the YMHCW program or a Probation Officer.
-The TMHC offers quick access to services such as mental health assessments, psychoeducational assessment to help youth understand their learning style and needs, psychiatric assessment and brief counselling (8-10 sessions).
+- The YJ Mental Health Access Program is a partnership with Central Toronto Youth Services (CTYS) and offers specialized assessment and counselling support to youth who are working with the YMHCW program or a Probation Officer.
+YJ Mental Health Access offers quick access to services such as mental health assessments, psychiatric and psychological assessments, psychoeducational assessment to help youth understand their learning style and needs, substance use assessment and treatment, assessment for sexual offending behaviour, brief counselling (8-10 sessions) and family support.

 TPYS operates two residences geared to the needs of young males involved in the Youth Criminal Justice System.
 The Everett Program and the Logan Program are both 8-bed houses offering specialized residential treatment programs for young males living with mental health or addiction issues.
 Clients are referred through the courts and probation services.
 The goal of the program is to prevent and reduce youth involvement in the criminal justice system and support their reintegration back into the community.
 TPYS staff work with clients to develop individualized Case Management Plans that reflect the client’s needs, strengths, and factors that could lead to reoffending.
 Both of these youth justice residences are staffed by at least two youth workers at all times, with additional employees scheduled to support programming and court.
 Residents also receive additional counselling support from professional counsellors with training in social work, clinical psychology, or related disciplines.